Safe Routes to School E-News

 Advocacy initiative will focus on expansion of proven public policies

-The Safe Routes to School National Partnership applauds the new collaboration between the Robert Wood Johnson Foundation (RWJF) and the American Heart Association (AHA), which recently announced an ambitious collaboration to reverse the nation’s childhood obesity epidemic by 2015.
+The Safe Routes Partnership applauds the new collaboration between the Robert Wood Johnson Foundation (RWJF) and the American Heart Association (AHA), which recently announced an ambitious collaboration to reverse the nation’s childhood obesity epidemic by 2015.
 Building upon AHA’s extensive advocacy capacity and experience, RWJF will provide the Association with $8 million in initial funding to create and manage an advocacy initiative focused on changing local, state and federal policies to help children and adolescents eat healthier foods and be more active. +Read more

 2. Implementing MAP-21 – the New Transportation Law